prthiaga/mcrouter-wiki/Configuration.md

 To enable this logic, the root of the route handle tree should be a special route handle with the type set to "PrefixSelectorRoute" and the properties as follows:

 * `policies`
- Object with the string prefix as keys and the route handles as values.
+ Object with the string prefixes as keys and the route handles as values.
 If a key matches multiple prefixes, the longest prefix is selected.
 * `wildcard`
  A default route handle object.
-If a key doesn't match any prefix in `policies`, requests for it will go here.
+If a key doesn't match any prefix in `policies`, requests will go here.

 Example:
 ```javascript